Adam-Hodgins/FFXIV-Leve-Profits/ReadMe.md

 3. Copy the output into the required Class Leves File

-4. Duplicate the json files into the Clean Leves Directory
+4. Duplicate the json files from Class Leves into the Clean Leves Directory

 4. Run clean.py